softwaremmm/tb-predict-pipeline/README.md

 ## Tests
 As this is a very simple pipeline which just calls `gnomonicus`, the majority of testing occurs within `gnomonicus`.
 However, the included tests cover some edge cases of files being produced, as well as ensuring files are placed in correct places.
 ### Run the tests
 Pipelines and evaluation are run using a bash script.
 This should also be automatically run on each push to the `main` branch through a CI action.
+Note that this repo intentionally does not use `nf-test` for these tests.
+This is due to a few reasons, but mostly that direct file comparisons are not reliable here due to fields such as timestamp
 ```
 tests/test.sh
 ```